ufbfung/fhir-types/README.md

 };
 ```

-All resources use `resourceType` as a discriminant, making them safe to use in
+All resources use `resourceType` as a discriminant, making them safe and ergonomic
-unions and switch statements.
+to use in unions, type guards, and `switch` statements.

 ---

-## Included Resources (v0.0.1)
+## Supported Resources

-This initial release includes a minimal but practical core set:
+This package is intentionally **constrained**.
+Only explicitly supported
+resources are exported and included in the public API.

+Currently supported:

 - `Patient`
 - `Observation`